malloc-free/rubyHangman/README.md

 # rubyHangman
 By Michael Holmwood.
 An Implementation of the hangman game in Ruby.
-Work in progress.